Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Introduction

 \begin{defn} A \emph{random group $G(n, d, \ell)$ in the Gromov density model} with density $d \in (0, 1)$ is a group with presentation $G = G(n, d, \ell) =\langle S | R \rangle$, where $S$ is a generating set of size $n \geq 2$ and $R$ is a collection of $(2n-1)^{d\ell}$ cyclically reduced words in $S \cup S^{-1}$ of length $\ell$ chosen uniformly at random from the set of all such words.
 A random group at density $d$ satisfies property $P$ \emph{with overwhelming probability}, abbreviated w.o.p., if the probability of $G$ satisfying $P$ tends to 1 as $\ell \to \infty$. \end{defn}

+Note that the relators are chosen independently, so a priori it is possible that some relator may be chosen more than once.
+However, when $d<1/2$ with overwhelming probability this does not occur.

 These groups satisfy several properties, including the following: \begin{itemize} \item For densities $d>1/2$, a random group is w.o.p. trivial or $\Z/2\Z$ \cite{Gro, Oll05}. \item For densities $d<1/2$, a random groups is w.o.p. infinite hyperbolic, torsion-free, with contractible Cayley complex \cite{Gro, Oll04}. \item For densities $d>1/3$, w.o.p. a random group satisfies Property (T) \cite{Zuk2003, KK}. \item For densities $d<5/24$, w.o.p. a random group acts non-trivially (e.g. without a global fixed point) on a CAT(0) cube complex \cite{OW, MP}.
-Furthermore, \cite{OW} showed that this action is proper for densities $d<1/6$. \end{itemize}
+Furthermore, \cite{OW} showed that this action is free and proper for densities $d<1/6$. \end{itemize}

-In this situation, satisfying Property (T) and acting non-trivially on a CAT(0) cube complex are mutually exclusive.
+Since random groups are infinite, satisfying Property (T) and acting non-trivially on a CAT(0) cube complex are mutually exclusive \cite{NR}.
 This raises the natural question: What happens in densities between $5/24$ and $1/3$?
 This paper builds on the previous work of Ollivier-Wise and Mackay-Przytycki to prove the following theorem.

 \begin{thm} At density $d<3/14$, a random group in the Gromov density model w.o.p. acts non-trivially cocompactly on a CAT(0) cube complex. \end{thm}

 Furthermore, the construction given in this paper to prove this theorem plausibly works for any density $d<1/4$, but combinatorial complexities prevent us from proving this definitively.
 This is a natural threshold for this method for several reasons, the most significant of which is that tiles (small spots of local positive curvature) may not be finite in densities above $1/4$.